Potty training chickens isn’t only for crazy chicken ladies. Unless that’s just the crazy chicken lady side of me that’s coming out!

 But, by being patient, and with repetitive, persistent rewarding of the pooping behavior in the litter box, you will be able to successfully potty train a chicken.

-This can be perfect for when you’re wanting to keep your chickens inside for some time, or if they’re still too young to be moved to the coop outside!
+This can be perfect for when you’re wanting to keep your chickens inside or in the garage for some time, or if they’re still too young to be moved to the coop outside!

 If you really can’t get it to work, you can always try chicken diapers, as it’s very clear they can work a charm — but I’ll leave this choice up to you!